slim-template/slim/test/literate/TESTS.md

 <a>Text1</a> <a>Text2</a> <a>Text3</a> <a>Text4</a>
 ~~~

-You can force a leading whitespace behind a tag by adding `<`.
+You can force a leading whitespace before a tag by adding `<`.

 ~~~ slim
 a#closed< class="test" /